IbrahimShahzad/hal/README.md

 ./hal -addr "localhost:8000" -token "mysuperduperstrongandmightypassword"
 ```

+and just use your favourite browser to get to the main page "http://localhost:8000/"

 ## Client

 For sending messages to HAL from command line, see the [client documentation](tools/client/README.md).